vilya/FetchDeps/README.txt

 The deps are described by a simple structured text file (format described below) which *is* versioned in git.
 We provide a tool which parses this file into a set of URLs, which it downloads one by one.
-If the URL points at a zip file, we'll unzip it automatically after downloading.
+If the URL points at a zip file or tarball, we'll extract it automatically after downloading.

 Project structure